8.3 Additional Policies for Faculty

 A Regents’ Researcher title shall be granted by the Board for a period of three (3) years.
 Consideration of the renewal of the title for a second three-year period shall be given by the Board upon recommendation of the president of the institution, the Chancellor, and the Committee on Chief Academic Officer.
 After a period of six (6) years, the Regents’ Researcher title shall be renewed at the discretion of the president of the institution (BoR Minutes, August 2011).

-No endowed chair, professorship or fellowship will be established or announced without prior approval of the Board of Regents, and no initial appointment will be made to a chair, professorship or fellowship without prior approval by the Board.
-Recommendations to the Board concerning specially designated academic positions will be made through the Chancellor to the Board.
-Before the final action of the Board, such recommendations will be referred to the Finance and Business Operations Committee and the Academic Affairs Committee (BoR Minutes, August 2007).
+No endowed chair, professorship, fellowship, or administrative position will be established or announced without prior approval of the Board of Regents, and no initial appointment will be made to a chair, professorship, fellowship, or administrative position without prior approval by the Board.
+Recommendations to the Board concerning specially designated positions will be made through the Chancellor to the Board.
+Before the final action of the Board, such recommendations will be referred to the Finance and Business Operations Committee and the Academic Affairs Committee (BoR Minutes, August 2007; October 2013).

 The minimum funding levels for each endowed academic position listed below shall be established periodically by the Board upon recommendation by the Chancellor.
 Institutions may require funds greater than the stated minimum funding levels when developing support for endowed chairs.
 (The initial recommendations are included below for each position.)